Juvenile Indigent Defense Delivery System

 - A dispositional hearing;

-When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-In Iowa, a detention hearing must be held within 24 hours of the child being detained, excluding weekends and holidays.
-Iowa Code § 232.44(1)(a).
+When and how the court may decide to detain a youth or otherwise place restrictions on the youth’s freedom is defined by statute and court rules.
+In Iowa, a detention hearing must be held within 24 hours of the youth being detained, excluding weekends and holidays.
+Iowa Code Ann. § 232.44(1)(a).

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 In Iowa, youth have a right to counsel in a hearing to review and modify a dispositional order.
-Iowa Code § 232.11.
-Additionally, for purposes of appeal, the attorney may continue to represent the child without an additional court order.
-Iowa Code § 814.11(3).
+Iowa Code Ann. § 232.11(1)(f).
+Youth also have a right to counsel in a hearing on a confidentiality order or public record order.
+Iowa Code Ann. § 232.11(1)(g).
+Additionally, for purposes of appeal, the trial attorney must continue to represent the youth without an additional court order, unless the court grants them permission to withdraw.
+Iowa Code Ann. § 814.11(3; Iowa R. Juv.
+P., r.
+8.24.

 NJDC’s Post-Disposition Page has more information on this topic from a national perspective.